 - Use small batches

+Use pre-chi

 - Use pre-chilled ingredients

 - Pack food on ice

 Don't let foods be in the danger zone longer than necessary.
 If you need to leave your work station for any reason, put food back in the refrigerator until you can start with it again.